Sani-Mohibur/Book-Management-Project/README.md

 # Book Management System

+The **Book Management Project** is a web-based application that allows users to manage a collection of books.
+It provides functionality to add, update, view, and delete book records — making it ideal for libraries, bookstores, or personal book tracking.

 ## ✨ Key Features

 * **User Authentication:** Secure user registration and login system handled by Spring Security.